 - White chocolate chunks

-How do you make these cookies?
+How do you make these guava white chocolate cookies?

 - Preheat your oven